Markvanderuit/markvanderuit.github.io/_pages/about.md

 During my research, I mostly work with OpenGL/C++, which leads to the occasional demos and renders.
 I've also picked up a liking for vector art, both in my publications and personal time.
 You can find plenty of examples throughout my portfolio and publications.

-In my own time, I enjoy video games, reading fantasy/sci-fi, and running.
-I'm also a big fan of tabletop RPGs and worldbuilding, so I run a few games as an occasionally grumpy game master.
+In my own time, I enjoy playing video games, reading fantasy/sci-fi, and running.
+I'm also a fan of tabletop RPGs and worldbuilding, so I run a few games as an occasionally grumpy game master.
 I don't really use social networks, but if you'd like to chat, feel free to contact me!

 ## Recent publications